 In step 2 of the treatment, you will again receive the two injections one at a time.
 These injections are considered your therapeutic dose.
 The 2-step tositumomab treatment is usually given only once, so you are not likely to receive a second course of treatment with this medication.

 Tositumomab can lower blood cells that help your body fight infections.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
+Your blood may need to be tested often.
+Visit your doctor regularly.

 Wash your hands often to prevent infections.